janrau9/janrau9/README.md

 ## 🎸 Beyond Coding

 - 🏀 **Basketball**: Team player with a knack for strategy and adaptability.
-- 🎵 **Music Enthusiast**: Plays guitar and produces music in a band, drawing parallels between teamwork in music and development.
+- 🎵 **Music Enthusiast**: Plays intruments and produces music in a band, drawing parallels between teamwork in music and development.
 - 🛠️ **Problem Solver**: Finds joy in fixing and improving, whether it’s machines, code, or musical compositions.

 ---